Man arrested after girl attacked by bully XL dog in Birmingham

 Ana Paun was seriously injured by an American bully XL and Staffordshire bull terrier crossbreed in Bordesley Green, Birmingham, on Saturday.

-West Midlands Police said the man had been bailed with conditions while inquiries continued.
+West Midlands Police said the arrested man had since been bailed with conditions while inquiries continued.

 The dog remains in secure kennels, the force added.